Cryptolens/docs/web-interface/linq-search-product.md

 * `key="ITVBC-GXXNU-GSMTK-NIJBT"` - One license key (if exists).
 * `key.contains("ITVBC")` - All keys that contain "ITVBC".

+**Update:** you can search for a specific license without the "key=" prefix.
+In other words, `ITVBC-GXXNU-GSMTK-NIJBT` and `key="ITVBC-GXXNU-GSMTK-NIJBT`" are equivalent.

 ### Sorting "Created" and "Expires"